js-konda/NaturalDisastersEDA/readme.md

 Earth temperature over years (https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data?select=GlobalLandTemperaturesByMajorCity.csv) This dataset contains 5 csv files, with each containing temperature data over different regions.

 Capital over gdp.
 This dataset contains columns and 19879 rows

-Proposed Solution and Real world Application:
-We aim to explore the correlation between climate change and media interest and sentiment, along with the change of temperature, the number of natural disaster incidents and casualties over years.
-The solution can be used to extract and visualize information from dataset like natural disaster incidents, the attention of these natural disasters and climate change from media, etc.
-This analysis can be used to get valuable insights such as: if the occurrence of natural disasters increase public awareness of climate change, and whether media interest/public awareness  makes observable impact on the climate change?

-<h2> Motivation </h2>
-Our primary motivation was to analyse the natural disasters to find if their occurrence or the deaths caused by them have stirred up any awareness about the climate change.
-Along the way, we have tried to draw important insights about the trends of natural disasters, and their impact on human lives.

 <h2>Steps</h2>